-The tentative arrival draft is then compared to the maximum allowable arrival draft, and set to the lesser value, that is, either the statistically estimated value or the constrained value.
+The tentative arrival draft is then compared to the maximum allowable arrival draft and set to the lesser value.

 Next, the CLT conducts a Loading Factor Analysis (LFA) given the physical characteristics of each generated vessel.
-LFA explores the relationships between a ships physical attributes, considerations for operations and attributes of the trade route cargo to evaluate the operating efficiencies of vessel classes at alternative sailing drafts.
+LFA explores the relationships between a ship's physical attributes, considerations for operations, and attributes of the trade route cargo to evaluate the operating efficiencies of vessel classes at alternative sailing drafts.
 Several intermediate calculations are required.
 The following variables are used by the LFA algorithm but are calculated from the inputs.